uelkerd/governance-token-distribution-analyzer/README.md

 - Compare distribution patterns across protocols
 - Track historical changes in token distributions over time
 - Analyze governance voting patterns and identify voting blocks
+- **Fetch live blockchain data from multiple providers (Etherscan, The Graph, Alchemy, Infura) with robust fallback and error handling**
+- **Gracefully handle missing API keys, rate limits, and provider outages by falling back to simulated or cached data**

 This tool helps researchers, investors, and protocol designers understand the decentralization and concentration patterns in governance token distributions.